Aziz Ahmed (civil servant)

-Aziz Ahmed OBE HPk (24 June 1906 – 23 October 1982) was a career Pakistani statesman and a diplomat during the Cold War, serving in the capacity as 13th Foreign Minister of Pakistan from 1973 until 1977.
+Aziz Ahmed, OBE, HPk (24 June 1906 – 23 October 1982) was a career Pakistani statesman and a diplomat during the Cold War, serving in the capacity as 13th Foreign Minister of Pakistan from 1973 until 1977.
 Prior to that, Ahmad served as the Pakistan Ambassador to the United States (1959–63) and eventually appointed Foreign secretary (1960–67) by President Ayub Khan.

 He initially gained national prominence when he served as the Foreign secretary under then-Foreign Minister Zulfikar Ali Bhutto and opted for retirement in the opposition of Tashkent Agreement, signed by Ayub Khan to maintain and hold ceasefire with India in 1965.
 After the general elections in 1970 and the subsequent war with India in 1971, Ahmad was appointed the Foreign minister of Pakistan until being terminated by President Muhammad Zia-ul-Haq after issuing criticism against the military coup d'état in 1977.
 Upon retirement from the Foreign Service, Ahmed lived a quiet life in Islamabad and died in 1982.

 According to historian Prabhas Chandra Lahiri, Aziz Ahmed was responsible for planning the Anderson Bridge massacre.

 Early life and education

 Aziz Ahmed was born in a Sheikh Qureshi family of Tarn Taran district of Amritsar, British India on 24 June 1906.
 Ahmed received his basic education at Amritsar and moved to Lahore for his further studies and permanently settled there.
 There, he attended the Government College in 1924, and graduated with a BSc in political science in 1928.
-He then proceeded to United Kingdom for higher studies, where with a scholarship offered and awarded by the British government, Ahmed subsequently studied at the University of Cambridge in 1929.
+He then proceeded to the United Kingdom for higher studies, where with a scholarship offered and awarded by the British government, Ahmed subsequently studied at the University of Cambridge in 1929.
 In 1933, Aziz gained MSc in political science, followed by another MSc in foreign policy.
 Upon his return Ahmed passed the civil service exam and was commissioned into Indian Civil Service.